Big Smo: Musical style

 According to Matt Bjorke of Roughstock, Big Smo is one of the foremost grassroots artists in a style known as rural rap or hick-hop, "which blends rural, Country themes and melodies with some rap elements (production and vocal delivery)".
 AllMusic's Steve Legget commented that Big Smo "combines country themes and attitudes with rap and hip-hop in a style that prompted one reviewer to note 'If Kid Rock and Run–D.M.C. had a love child, he would be named Big Smo,' although combining Hank Williams Jr. with Nappy Roots might strike a bit closer."
 Rolling Stone described Big Smo as sounding like "If Run–D.M.C.'s 'Walk This Way' stomped out of Queens and ended up in the rural south."
 The music on Kuntry Livin was described as spinning "rap rhymes about working-class values over hard-rock riffs."

 Other media

 Smith was the principal subject of an eponymously titled television series, Big Smo.
 The program, about his life and music by A&E, debuted in June 2014.
 He appeared in one episode, "Empty Bottles Full Cans", of the Spike TV series Bar Rescue.

 His life is featured in episode one, "Kuntry Livin", of CarbonTV's original series Heartlandia, showing him shooting guns, cooking, and making music.

 Personal life

 Smith lives on his 32 acre family farm compound known as, the "Kuntry Ranch", located in Unionville, Tennessee, a part of the Shelbyville, Tennessee Micropolitan Statistical Area.
+In 2024, after losing 225 pounds, he announced plans to open a plant-based food truck in Shelbyville.